 Kingdom has a good track record and works with a number of other councils across the country delivering a similar service

-Staff will wear uniforms and will identify themselves when dealing with the public.
+Staff will identify themselves when dealing with the public.

 Council Streetscene officers and park rangers will continue to carry out enforcement work.